dsl-logo

 The Low Rate Card from American Express® offers a straightforward, budget-friendly option with a 10.99% p.a. purchase rate (after up to 55 interest-free days) and no annual fee.
 You can also start with a modest credit limit from $2,000, making it an accessible choice for many.

-It doesn’t come with rewards or travel insurance, but that’s expected for a card focused on keeping costs low.
+It doesn’t come with the rewards or travel perks you might expect from Amex credit cards, but the focus of this card is keeping costs low.
 Think of it like your first car – it’s reliable, affordable and gets the job done.
 You can always upgrade later if your needs change.
 Just keep in mind that American Express isn’t accepted everywhere, so a backup card might come in handy.

 The Bank First Visa Platinum Credit Card offers a low interest rate of 11.49% p.a. on purchases and balance transfers, up to 55 days interest-free on purchases, and a minimum credit limit of $6,000, subject to lending criteria.